 Setting up a new monitoring system might seem daunting at first.
 Franklin guides us through the first steps and explains the architecture and inner workings of a Graphite-based monitoring system.
 Key takeaways are understanding time series data and configuration, datapoint formats, aggregation methods and retention.

-Most developers know that finalizers should not be depended on, but sometimes they are necessary.
-PhantomReferences, often cited as a good alternative, also suffer from the same fundamental problems.
+Finalizers and PhantomReferences should not be depended on, but sometimes they are necessary.
 In this article we reveal how to contend with the many issues surrounding finalization in Java.
+4

-With tens of thousands of Java servers running in production in the enterprise, many engineers still lack the skills to keep their Java servers greased.
-In this article InfoQ takes a look at basic techniques for tuning Java servers.
+With tens of thousands of production Java servers running in the enterprise, many engineers lack the skills to keep their servers greased.
+In this article InfoQ studies methods for tuning Java servers

-Practical Cassandra: A Developer's Approach book by Russell Bradberry and Eric Lubow, is a developer's guide to build applications using Cassandra NoSQL database.
-InfoQ spoke with the authors about the book, Cassandra data model, design considerations and how Cassandra performs concurrency and versioning of the data sets.
+Practical Cassandra: A Developer's Approach book is a developer's guide to build applications using Cassandra NoSQL database.
+InfoQ spoke with authors about the book and data modeling in Cassandra.

 Garbage Collection takes minutes to learn and a lifetime to master.
 In this article Master trainer/consultant Ben Evans summarizes his recent InfoQ presentation "Visualizing Garbage Collection"

 Sometimes memory profiling is better than execution profiling for finding execution hot spots.
 In this article Kirk Pepperdine talks through some indicators for determining when to use which profiler 7

 In July Monica Beckwith explored the theory of the new G1 GC Garbage First Garbage Collector.
 In this second installment, Monica delves into more practical aspects and provides guidance for tuning.
 12